 - Microsoft Azure SQL

 To connect to MongoDB, use Flexmonster MongoDB Connector.
-If you use other NoSQL databases or data warehouses, refer to our Connecting to other databases tutorial.
+If you use other NoSQL databases or data warehouses, refer to our Connecting to other data sources tutorial.

 With Flexmonster Data Server, you can connect to a MySQL, Microsoft SQL Server, PostgreSQL, Oracle, or Microsoft Azure SQL database.
 Follow detailed tutorials for each database: